 Let’s be real, talking to your family, particularly your grandparents, is one of those nagging thoughts in the back of your head every day that you know you should do, but you just don’t have time to get around to it.
 Well, now’s your chance.
 You have no classes and no obligations.
-Call your grandmother, grandma, granny, gram gram, nana, G-mizzle, or whatever she prefers to be known as and ask about her day.
+Call your grandmother, grandma, granny, gram, nana, G-mizzle, or whatever she prefers to be known as and ask about her day.
 Odds are, she probably just baked something and watched Wheel of Fortune, but it’s the thought that counts.
 Call her up, and catch her up on your life.
+If she doesn’t already have a phone, why not visit fanmisenior and buy her one so she can call whenever she likes.
 It’ll make her day, I guarantee it.
 Just don’t call between 11 a.m. and 1 p.m.; that’s when her soaps are on.

 2. Calculate your Student Loan Debt